zac4j/blog/content/post/jvm-arch-in-a-nutshell.md

 ---
-title: "Intro to JVM Architecture"
+title: "JVM Architecture in A Nutshell"
 date: 2020-07-17
 draft: true
 ---